Dropsy (video game)

-Dropsy is a 2015 point-and-click adventure video game developed by American indie developer Tendershoot (pseudonym of Jay Tholen) and indie development studio A Jolly Corpse, and published by Devolver Digital.
+Dropsy is a 2015 point-and-click adventure video game developed by American indie developer Tendershoot (pseudonym of Jay Tholen) and the indie development studio A Jolly Corpse, and published by Devolver Digital.
 The game was released on September 10, 2015 for Microsoft Windows, OS X, Linux.
 The iOS port of Dropsy was released on December 17, 2015.
 The Nintendo Switch version was released on September 29, 2022.

 Gameplay and plot

 Dropsy is a point-and-click adventure centered on a clown named Dropsy.
 Players control Dropsy while exploring an open world in which they can interact with the environment, solve puzzles, and talk to non-player characters.
 In the game, Dropsy becomes an outcast after a fire at his family's circus and must work to discover the truth behind it in order to clear his name.
 The game contains no text, so dialogue is represented by visual icons.
 The game features over 50 minutes of live music composed and performed by Chris Schlarb.